cqfei/RicciPool/README.md

 StructPool
 =============
-The code for our ICLR paper: StructPool: Structured Graph Pooling via Conditional Random Fields
+The code  is based on StructPool: ICLR paper: StructPool: Structured Graph Pooling via Conditional Random Fields

 =============

-The code is built based on DGCNN(https://github.com/muhanzhang/pytorch_DGCNN) and Graph UNet(https://github.com/HongyangGao/Graph-U-Nets).
+StructPool code is built based on DGCNN(https://github.com/muhanzhang/pytorch_DGCNN) and Graph UNet(https://github.com/HongyangGao/Graph-U-Nets).
 Thanks a lot for their code sharing!

 The proposed Pooling Layer
 =============